shoplineapp/sl-express/README.md

 1. Run `sl-express console` on your terminal and this will bring you into the express console
 2. Type `app.id` on your express console to see the time when you start your console

-#### starting the express server with docker
+#### starting the express server with docker run

-> example/basic/Dockerfile has already been configured to start the server via docker run
+> example/basic/Dockerfile has already been configured

 1. Install [Homebrew](https://brew.sh/) on your machine
 2. Install docker via Homebrew `brew cask install docker`
 3. Go into the `example/basic` directory on your terminal and build a docker image `docker build --tag=test-app .`
 4. Create a docker container `docker run -p 3000:3000 test-app`
 5. Open your browser and go to http://localhost:3000
+6. Run `ctrl+c` to stop the container.
+You can check all the containers you have with `docker ps -a`
+7. `docker rm <CONTAINER_ID>` to remove the container

+#### starting the express server with docker-compose

+> example/basic/docker-compose has already been configured

+1. Go into the `example/basic` directory on your terminal and build the images by `docker-compose build`
+2. Create a docker containers by `docker-compose up`
+3. Open your browser and go to http://localhost:3000
+4. Run `ctrl+c` to stop the container or you can run `docker-compose stop`

 ## Use cases